McDanel History, Family Crest & Coats of Arms

 The surname McDanel was first found in Argyleshire, where they held a family seat from early times.

 Early History of the McDanel family

-Another 311 words (22 lines of text) are included under the topic Early McDanel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McDanel research.
+Another 156 words (11 lines of text) are included under the topic Early McDanel History in all our PDF Extended History products and printed products wherever possible.

 McDanel Spelling Variations